-(a) Environmental Remediation, Interior/Exterior Demolition, Historic Façade Restoration Improvements/Easements and Fire Safety Improvements/Grants: The City of McKinney Town Center has several buildings that contribute to the character and fabric of the Town Center, but these buildings sometimes are financially unfeasible to properly redevelop because of the cost of environmental remediation of asbestos, lead-based paint and other contaminants, interior and exterior demolition costs, façade improvement costs and fire accessibility issues.
+Environmental Remediation, Interior/Exterior Demolition, and Historic (a) Facade Restoration Improvements/Easements: The City of McKinney Town Center has several buildings that contribute to the character and fabric of the Town Center, but these buildings sometimes are financially unfeasible to properly redevelop because of the cost of environmental remediation of asbestos, leadbased paint and other contaminants, interior and exterior demolition costs, and façade improvement costs.
 Interior and exterior demolition expenses are tied directly to the remediation expenses.
-These costs are TIRZ-eligible expenditures.
-Remediation of environmentally hazardous materials and associated improvements, using TIRZ funds, greatly improves the marketability of these buildings.
-This budget category is necessary for attracting highly desired mixed-use and adaptive reuse projects to the Town Center TIRZ, including attracting new retail, office, and residential uses.
+These costs are TIRZ-eligible expenditures. environmentally hazardous materials of and improvements, using TIRZ funds, greatly improves the marketability of these buildings.
+This budget category is necessary for attracting highly desired mixeduse and adaptive reuse projects to the Town Center TIRZ, including attracting new retail, office, and residential uses.